Particular/docs.particular.net/persistence/sql/dialect-oracle.md

  - nservicebus/sql-persistence/oracle-design
 ---

+> [!WARNING]
-WARNING: SQL Persistence will run on [Oracle XE](https://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html).
+> SQL Persistence will run on [Oracle XE](https://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html).
 However it is strongly recommended to use commercial versions for any production system.
 It is also recommended to ensure that support agreements are in place.
 See [Oracle Support](https://www.oracle.com/support/index.html) for details.

 ## Supported database versions